094459/newsletter-oss-projects/README.md

 **my-steampipe-arsenal**

 [my-steampipe-arsenal](https://aws-oss.beachgeek.co.uk/436) Sometimes GitHub Gists or snippets are super useful, and Gabriel Soltz shares one such useful snippet in his repo of Steampipe queries that allows you to check for inactive Route53 alias'.
 Check out some of the other ones he shares too. (#203)

+**networking-costs-calculator**

+[networking-costs-calculator](https://aws-oss.beachgeek.co.uk/44t) provide a useful sample code for a networking costs calculator, helping to estimate the networking costs such as Data Transfer, Transit Gateway Attachments, NAT Gateways etc. The calculator has two main components: a serverless backend part, that uses the AWS Price List Query APIs to get the updated prices for the relevant networking services.
+These prices are cached in a DynamoDB table, and a ReactJS frontend web application, that is the user interface for estimating the costs for various networking services (hosted with S3 and CloudFront).(#204)

 **orgs-prescriptive-guidance**